aidenmark/-000Dev/README.md

-# -000Dev
-This repository will be used between Jonny and Aeriel to share #000Dev projects
+# This repository will show work with the Python language